zahrabuch/lab-5/README.md

 ***

-Note: Your team can choose how you want to work on the following two tasks, but below is our suggestion.

-Suggested logistics: One of you should invite the others to collaborate on their fork of the original repo on GitHub.
-You can do this in your repo on GitHub under `Settings -> Collaborators`.
-This will allow you to push branches to a common repo and then use pull requests to contribute your code and review.
-To prevent others from pushing directly to the main branch, we recommend you set branch protection rules on GitHub.
-Below are how the settings might look if you add branch protection rules:

-![image of branch protection rules for main with the requirement of two approvers to merge in pull requests.](images/branch_protection_rules.png "branch protection rules")

-We recommend splitting your team into two halves with one half working on task 3 and the other on task 4.
+[//]: # (We recommend splitting your team into two halves with one half working on task 3 and the other on task 4.)

-You can work on separate branches and merge the code together when you are done.
+[//]: # (You can work on separate branches and merge the code together when you are done.)

-Note that successful completion of task 3 is a pre-requisite for task 4 as the `getMyTeam()` method is used in both the features, but you can still write the code for task 4 so that it is ready to run once task 3 is complete.
+[//]: # (Note that successful completion of task 3 is a pre-requisite for task 4 as the `getMyTeam&#40;&#41;` method is used in both the features,)

+[//]: # (but you can still write the code for task 4 so that it is ready to run once task 3 is complete.)

 ## Task 3: Coding the Get Average Grade feature